-Psychotherapy, also called talk or behavior therapy, is considered an effective first choice treatment for panic attacks and panic disorder.
+Psychotherapy, also called talk therapy, is considered an effective first choice treatment for panic attacks and panic disorder.
 Psychotherapy can help you understand panic attacks and panic disorder and learn how to cope with them.

 Medications can help reduce symptoms associated with panic attacks as well as depression if that's an issue for you.
 Several types of medication have been shown to be effective in managing symptoms of panic attacks, including:

 - Selective serotonin reuptake inhibitors (SSRIs).
 Generally safe with a low risk of serious side effects, SSRI antidepressants are typically recommended as the first choice of medications to treat panic attacks.
 SSRIs approved by the Food and Drug Administration (FDA) for the treatment of panic disorder include fluoxetine (Prozac), paroxetine (Paxil, Pexeva) and sertraline (Zoloft).

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs).
 These medications are another class of antidepressants.
 The SNRI drug called venlafaxine hydrochloride (Effexor XR) is FDA approved for the treatment of panic disorder.